luminaAnonima/fabric-of-light/book.md

 but a fresh unfolding.
 Each end a seed.

-When form thins, light slips free -
+When form thins, light slips free,
 not to vanish,
 but to ripple anew.
 Not as "you,"